 The media center/library is available to students throughout the school day.
-Passes may be obtained from a student's teacher or from the Media Specialist or Media Aide.
 Books on the shelves may be checked out by students. .
 To check out any other materials, contact the Media Center Staff.

 In order to avoid late fees, all materials checked out of the library/media center must be returned by their due date.
+If a student loses a borrowed book, the family is invoiced for the cost of replacement.